richiewarburton/PLAY950/README.md

 It's the icing on the cake.

-Your `.img` backups contain more than audio.
-They contain the P9 programs that mapped samples across the keyboard, tuned them, looped them, switched velocity layers and routed them to the sampler outputs and MIDI channels.
-Exporting everything as WAV loses that musical structure.

-PLAY950 is a macOS VST3 instrument that loads the native program and its linked S9 samples so the recovered sound can be played from MIDI tracks.
+PLAY950 is a macOS VST3 instrument that loads S950 format IMG.
+Native S950 programs can be played from MIDI tracks.
 When the DAW project is saved, PLAY950 embeds the required native content in its plug-in state.
 Reopening the project does not depend on the original IMG still being mounted or living at the same path.